dostertag/CrestronGUI/Nordish-Theme/README.md

-A theme I'm attempting to create based on the Nord VSCode theme
+Replacing most of Neo's assets with theme colors based on the Nord color palette.
+Actual VTP theme will be loaded soon(ish)